Alberta Mayne

-Alberta Rosemarie Katherina Mayne (born 10 November 1980) is a Canadian actress, theatre producer and social activist from Calgary, Alberta.
-In 2000, she ran a theatre company out of Vancouver.
+Alberta Rosemarie Katherina Mayne is a Canadian actress, theatre producer and social activist from Calgary, Alberta.
+In 2000, she ran a theatre company based in Vancouver.
 In 2006, she started to focus on film and television, landing roles in television movies such as The Ties that Bind.
 In 2007, she was part of two films that premiered in the Toronto International Film Festival; she was featured in Battle in Seattle and a supporting lead in The Soft Revolution.
 She then went to land guest star roles in The L Word, Fringe, Psych, as well as supporting roles in television movies and feature films.
-Most recently she had a leading role in The Bouquet starring Danny Glover and Kristy Swanson, with theatrical released in 2013.